Bakery Display Cases Buying Guide

 And, just as there are units with refrigeration, there are also units with heaters to keep foods such as pizza or samosas warm.
 These are ideal for self-serve cafeterias, convenience stores and buffets.
-They are also used in many restaurant kitchens to hold foods at temperature during peak serving hours.

 Size matters, but not perhaps the way you think it does.
 Baked goods have a limited shelf life, so even if you have room for a large floor model, a smaller display case may be better for your needs, saving space, energy and money.

 Sizes of display cases can range from small countertop units to 96-inch-high floor models, and in widths from 36 to 77 inches.
 Width is important—after all, you want the unit to fit into the space you’ve earmarked for it—but height is also crucial because you want customers to be able to see the items you want to sell.

 The theory is that the greater the height of a unit, the more a customer can see and the more money you can make.
 But placing items at eye level, say, on a cake plate on a countertop can have the same effect.

 There are a number of different display case designs, but the two you will mostly come across are straight cases or curved cases.